by Nebula Haze

 I live in Southern California and when I go to dispensaries there are certain strains that show up over and over again on the top shelf, consistently selling out.
 Because of that, I know from personal experience that these strains are proven to produce incredible buds no matter who grows them and I wanted to share my own personal “insider” list with you.
 Most of these strains are on the pricey side, though I believe they’re worth the cost!

-- Blue Cheese by Big Buddha Seeds - This strain has already appeared once on this list but I felt the needs to list it here as well because Blue Cheese is remarkable for several reasons.
-It is very high in THC, has a nice amount of CBD, stays short and flowers quickly.
-It's incredibly hardy and produces good yields with dense buds, even in a harsh environment.
-But the true reason it's popular is this strain produces buds with particularly powerful effects that are often described as "couchlock," "stoney" and ultra relaxing.
-When I see Blue Cheese on the menu, I get it every time!
+- Gorilla Zkittlez by Barney’s Farm – Gorilla Zkittlez is remarkable for several reasons.
+It gives the best of Gorilla Glue #4 and Zkittlez.
+It’s popular is this strain produces buds with particularly powerful effects that are often described as “couchlock,” “stoney” and ultra-relaxing.
+When I see this strain on the menu, I get it every time!

 - L.A.
 Confidential by DNA Genetics – A unique taste/smell is part of what make this particular strain so memorable alongside its spectacular effects, which have been described as “enormous”, “mind-blowing” and “energetic”.
 As a result, this strain and has won many awards including cannabis cups.
 It’s one of those strains where if I see it on a menu I know it will always be good, no matter who grew it.